aureus-group/DOCOclient/README.md

 # Conclusion
 By creating reusable document parts, DOCOclient enables you to compile documentation in a fashion that conforms to your organisation's standards and guidelines.
 By using spreadsheets you can enter variable data for the specific document you are creating.
 Equally, you use spreadsheets to enter variable data that applies to all documents inside your project.
 Think about details such as your organisation's name, address, telephone and email address details.

 DOCOclient is the first part of a suite of software products called DOCO (DOcument COmpiler).
 DOCO closes the gap between fully automated documentation creation software (like invoicing, account statements, etc) and manual document creation.
-It is to be said that DOCO can also be employed for those use-cases.
+Please note that DOCO can also be employed for manual or semi-manual document creation.

 ## Advantages
-* Separation of layout, variable data and text
+* Separation of layout, variable data and text.
-* Allows you to focus on writing your documentation
+* Allows you to focus on writing your documentation.
-* Enforces a consistent look and feel of your documents
+* Enforces a consistent look and feel of your documents.
-* Single entry of data that is used within multiple documents
+* Single entry of data that is used within multiple documents.
-* Project-based documentation management
+* Project-based documentation management.

 # Requirements
 In order to make use of all features of DOCOclient, you should have the following software installed:

 * asciidoctor 1.5.6.2 or higher
 * asciidoctor-pdf 1.5.0.alpha.16 or higher
-* spreasheet software that can save in Microsoft Excel 2007-2013 XML (.xlsx) format
+* Spreadsheet software that can save in Microsoft Excel 2007-2013 XML (.xlsx) format.
-* a text editor that can read and write UTF-8 encoded files (atom, brackets, notepad++)
+* A text editor that can read and write UTF-8 encoded files (atom, brackets, notepad++).

 Please note that asciidoctor and asciidoctor-pdf have their own software requirements.